About Jill Khaleghi (she/her)

-Masters of Music Degree in Vocal Pedagogy & Performance, with a concentration in contemporary (popular) vocal techniques
+Masters of Music Degree in Vocal Performance & Pedagogy from Arizona State University, with a concentration in teaching contemporary (popular) vocal techniques

-Hypermobile Zebra with Ehlers-Danlos Syndrome, Mast Cell Activation Disorder, Fibromyalgia, Dystonia, and ADHD
+Neurodivergent Zebra with Ehlers-Danlos Syndrome (Hypermobile type), Mast Cell Activation Disorder, Fibromyalgia, Dystonia, and more!

 I’m pleased to announce that I’m accepting new students (ages 12+) to my online voice studio!
-Over the past 20 years, I’m so lucky to have worked with many different types of voices, including: all ages (4-90), all skill levels (true beginners to advanced professionals), and in diverse settings (musical theatre, operas, choirs, bands, kids & teens classes, etc).
+I’ve worked with many different types of voices for over 20 years now, including: all ages (4-90), all skill levels (from true beginners to professionals), and in diverse settings (musical theatre, operas, choirs, bands, kids & teens classes, etc).
 I’m living my dream career!

-I sing and teach most genres: pop, rock (including distortions/rough effects – see the last paragraph below), musical theatre, jazz, R&B, soul, folk, classical & choral.
+I sing and teach most vocal stylisms, including pop, rock, musical theatre, jazz, R&B, soul, folk, classical & choral.
 With 2 decades of vocal training & teaching experience, I love helping other vocalists navigate/create their unique sound!
 We accomplish this by exploring the different parts of their vocal tract, memorizing each particular coordination of their intricate head & neck muscles.

-I truly believe that, just like any other instrument, everyone has the ability to learn to sing well.
-I’ve personally witnessed supposedly “tone deaf” students learn to sing on-pitch and with a pleasant tone quality!
+I truly believe that, just like any other instrument, everyone has the ability to develop their singing voice, as long as they’re willing to put in the work.
 As long as you’re willing to devote sufficient time and energy to develop your instrument, I promise to safely guide your exploration of your most resonant, easy-to-project voice.

 A truly resonant sound will always be more comfortable to produce, directly resulting in a reduction of your overall physical effort.
 Matching your different physical sensations in your head and upper body (created via resonance) with your ability to body-map your vocal tract, gives a clearer picture of the many ways you can use your body as a vocalist.
 This approach will give you plenty of tools to choose from, in what I like to call “your singer’s toolkit.”